mcyork/ns1-proofpoint/readme.md

 ## Logging

 The script logs actions to the file specified in the `LOG_FILE` configuration.
-This includes fetching records, proposed changes, user prompts, and responses.
+This includes fetching records, proposed changes, user prompts, and responses, as well as the record details (value and type) before and after changes.

 ## Notes

 - The script includes rate limiting with a 1-second delay between processing each zone to avoid hitting API rate limits.
 - Ensure your NS1 API key has the necessary permissions to manage DNS records for the specified zones.

-## TODO

-- Add error handling
-- Add support for Proofpoint SPF records
-- Add support for Proofpoint DKIM records
-- Add support for Proofpoint NS for the above if that's what they're using now.

 ## License